Phone, Internet and Pay TV

 If a door-to-door representative convinced you to sign a phone, internet and Pay TV contract in your home you may be able to cancel the contract:

-- during the 10-day “cooling off” period that applies for all contracts entered in your home;
+- during the 10-day “cooling off” period for unsolicited contracts entered in your home; or

-- the three or six month “cooling off” period that may apply if the sale does not comply with the law (see How do I get out of an in-home sale?); or
+- the three or six month “cooling off” period that may apply if the sale does not comply with the law; or

 - if you have been misled by a high-pressure sales pitch that is not true.